peter-sattler/stats-api/README.md

 # Spring Boot Real-time Statistics REST API

 I first worked on this simple REST API back in July 2018.
 It was one of the first stand-alone projects that I uploaded to GitHub.
-I updated it to Java 17 and cleaned-up some of the underlying implementation details in March 2022.
-I continue to enhance it for the latest Java LTS releases going forward.

 ## Getting Started